Interest Rate Forecast Australia: Will Rate Hikes Stop In 2024?

 Key Takeaways:

-RBA appears to be in a holding pattern, but its recent statements indicate a return to a tightening bias.
+RBA appears to be in a holding pattern, but its recent statements indicate it’s relaxed its tightening bias.

 Some economists still anticipate rate cuts from December 2024, but a growing number doubt rates will move downwards till 2025, and other forecast rate rises.